xiaoyangnihao/TTS-1/README.md

         tar -xvjf LJSpeech-1.1.tar.bz2
         ```

+2. Edit the configuration parameters in `config/config.py` appropriate for the dataset to be used for training

-2. Process the downloaded dataset, and split into train and eval splits
+3. Process the downloaded dataset, and split into train and eval splits

     ```python
     python preprocess.py \